To Mod or Not To Mod?

 - Additional features

-- Some Mods are very old, and are no longer updated.
-They may not work with the version of the game you are running, so don’t add them and then panic when things don’t work!
+- Some Mods are very old, and are no longer updated and/or supported.
+They may not work with the version of the game you are running, so be careful adding them.

 - Certain Mods are not compatible with other Mods.
-Adding incompatible Mods together can cause your server to break.
+Adding incompatible Mods together can cause your server to stop or not even start.

 - Some Mods rely on other Mods.
 In this case, the order in which they are listed in your server configuration file may be important.

-- The more Modding you do to your server, the more resources (disk space, cpu, and memory) will be used.
+- The more Mods you add to your server, the more resources (disk space, cpu, and memory) will be used.
 This can impact both server and client performance, and load times.

-- Mods may require additional configuration to either their own configuration files or to your server configuration file(s) before they work.
+- Mods may require additional configuration to either their own configuration files or to your server configuration file(s) before they work, setting of permissions.

-- Some games allow you to add Mods to the server and when you connect to the server, your local PC/laptop will download them from the server or a appropriate repository.
+- Some games allow you to add Mods to the server and when you connect to the server, your local PC/laptop will download them from the server making it easier for players to join without having to know what Mods you have installed.

 Key Things To Remember